Return to Koh Chang Restaurants – Our Beach by Beach Guide

 Kai Bae Beach Restaurants

-Kai Bae Beach restaurants offer the full range of global cuisines, with everything from Thai to Italian, Mexican, Spanish and Indian, served up in a whole host of different diners spread out along its narrow bustling main street.
+Kai Bae Beach restaurants offer the full range of global cuisines, with everything from Thai to Italian, Mexican, Mediterranean, Greek and Indian, served up in a whole host of different diners spread out along its narrow bustling main street.

 You can jump straight to to each section:-